 Why do Some Question their Salvation?

 For me, I am not interested in getting into those debates.
-We all must study scripture for ourselves and seek the counsel of trusted mentors.
-We all have to decide which theological traditions and what they argue makes the most sense to us.
+We all must study Scripture for ourselves and seek the counsel of trusted mentors.
+We all have to decide which theological traditions and what they argue make the most sense to us.
 What I want to do, what I am more interested in looking at the implications the Gospel offers to us in regard to the subject of salvation.
 More specifically, what is the Gospel’s effectiveness in saving a lost soul?

 Many times, conversations about salvation revolve around whether or not a person believed the correct version of the Gospel on the one hand; or whether a person is growing sufficiently in spiritual matters on the other.
 Yes, these are generalizations and even over-simplifications.
 But, if we listen to what people are asking and how they are asking about it, we will find these are far more common points of origin.
 Many people do not have sophisticated views about doctrine in general, or salvation specifically.
 Most Christians are simply holding onto the part of the Gospel they understand.
 Even if it is only one or two aspects of it.